+Making your own beeswax fire starter is so easy to do and eco-friendly too!
 We love to sit around a campfire on cool Fall evenings.
 But sometimes it is not easy to get our wood to burn.
 Luckily, we have plenty of excess beeswax left over from the honey harvest.
-Making your own beeswax fire starter is so easy to do and eco-friendly too!
-Just another one of the many great beeswax uses in and around your home.
+Making your own beeswax fire starter is simple to do and eco-friendly too!

 One of the great things about a project like this is its versatility.
 Beeswax fire starters are a practical item that can make life easier for you.